 possibility of death.
 They move past the tough part real fast.

-additional power.
+The administration argues that government can be trusted withadditional power.
 But one of the premises of American conservatism

 is that power corrupts, and absolute power corrupts absolutely.